tcrook0/Documentation/Java Eclipse Project GitHub Repository Creation.md

 1. `Create module-info.java file`
 2. `Generate comments`

+- click `Finish` button
+- click `File` drop-down, from menu bar, top
+- click `New` (first item in drop-down menu)
+- click `Class`

+This brings up a `New Java Class` window.

+- enter the following in the `Name` field: `Homework1`
-click `Finish` button
+- click `Finish` button

+This results in a new `Homework1.java' tab with an editor field.

+- Delete any content in this field.
-This results in a new window with a blank editor field.
-Copy and paste the entire contents of the following file into this field (`Finder` works well for navigating to this file which may be opened by double-clicking on it):
+- Copy and paste the entire contents of the following file into this field (`Finder` works well for navigating to this file which may be opened by double-clicking on it):

 ```
 Macintosh HD > Users > tomcrook > Documents > _ACME